WebVOWL/WebVOWL-Legacy/README.md

 <details>
 <summary>Building the docker image</summary>
 Make sure you are inside the `WebVOWL` directory and you have Docker installed.

 Run the following command to build the docker image:

 `docker build . -t webvowl:legacy_dev`

-Run the following command to run WebVOWL at port 8080.

-`docker-compose up -d`
 </details>

 Visit [http://localhost:8080](http://localhost:8080) to use WebVOWL.